DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 The INC Reader series is derived from conference contributions and produced by the Institute of Network Cultures.
-They are available in print and PDF form.
-The *Unlike Us Reader* is the eighth publication in the series.
+They are available in print, EPUB, and PDF form.
+The *MoneyLab Reader* is the tenth publication in the series.

 INC Reader\#9: René König and Miriam Rasch (eds),